A new scale in the quasi-static limit of Aether Scalar Tensor Theory: Numerical procedure

 `Gridap.jl` expects the equations to be given in weak form.
-In the two-field limit $m_\times \to 0$, this means we do not directly solve Eq.~\eqref{eq:eomtwo}.
-Instead, we find functions $u_\Phi$ and $u_\varphi$ for which the following integral vanishes for arbitrary test functions $v$ and $w$,
+This means we do not directly solve Eq.~\eqref{eq:eomtwo} but an integral version of these equations.
+Specifically, we find functions $u_{\hat{\Phi}}$ and $u_\alpha$ for which the following integral vanishes for arbitrary test functions $v$ and $w$ that vanish at the Dirichlet boundary (i.e. at $\sqrt{R_x^2 +z_x^2} = r_{x,\mathrm{max}}$, see below),